Machine Learning to Do with Identifying Risk

 - Sanction, watchlists and politically exposed persons (PEP) lists to mitigate anti-bribery and corruption or anti-money laundering and counter-terrorism financing risks

-- Legal information to help understand litigation histories of potential customers or vendor
+- Legal information to help understand litigation histories of potential customers or vendors

 Machine learning is unquestionably a powerful vehicle for advances in the field of predictive analytics.
 But for corporate due diligence and risk management—including the many and ever-increasing regulatory requirements impacting global business—this “machine” runs most effectively when given the right type of fuel.